 The cranes that dominated the skyline in our large towns and cities were testimony to the booming construction industry in Ireland over the last 10 years.
-During the 'celtic-tiger' this was the industry to be working in.
-However, the construction industry has been hit particularily hard by the economic downturn and employment has fallen significantly.
-The latest census findings show the largest declining industries in the sector to be construction and civil engineering, where numbers at work fell by over 73,000 to approximatley 43,500, with building labourers the worst affected occupational group.
+During the 'Celtic Tiger' this was the industry to be working in.
+However, the construction industry has been hit particularly hard by the economic downturn and employment has fallen significantly, with building labourers the worst affected occupational group.
 However, recent reports indicate that construction activity is on the increase and output is projected to grow by 30 per cent in the next four years (SCSI, Employment Opportunities and Skills Requirements in Construction and Property Surveying 2014-18).

 The construction sector has a dual role in Ireland’s economy:

 - As a sector in its own right, it directly provides 96,300 regionally distributed jobs across a variety of occupations and skill levels, accounting for 5.2% of total employment and 6.4 percent of GNP.
 An additional 48,000 indirect jobs are provided through the sector.
 (Forfás, July 2013)